DarioBeneventi/OSCP_Preparation/README.md

 **This repository is my attempt to migrate all my OSCP notes from Microsoft OneNote to Github for easy accessibility during pentests and eventually sharing this with the community.**

 **Work in progress**
- * 06/08/23 - Added nmap & a part of nmapAutomater
- *

 ## Enumeration_NoFoothold
  ### Nmap